michaeleliyahu/project-java/README.md

 The Ex1 project is a continuation of the Ex0 project.
 On the basis of the first project, the Ex1 project was expanded.

 # Main classes:
-1. ComplexFunction
+1. DGraph
-2. Function_Gui
+2. Edge
-3. Monom
+3. Graph_Algo
-4. Polynom
+4. Graph_GUI
+5. Node
-In the following lines, I will elaborate mainly about ComplexFunction and Function_Gui classes.
-I will explain which cases are valid and elaborate on the abnormal cases in some functions.
+In the following lines, I will explain which cases are valid and elaborate on the abnormal cases in some functions.

-# ComplexFunction class:
+# DGraph class:
-Complex function is built by two functions and an operation.
+This class is an implements represents a directional weighted graph.
+The class has a road-system or communication network in mind - and should support a large number of nodes (over 100,000).

 List of functions:
-ComplexFunction, initFromString, copy, f, equals, getOp, left, right, plus, mul, max, min, div.

-Special cases:
-Function Name: Equals- checking if two functions are equals.
-For checking if two functions equals directly, you might check for infinity numbers.
-Because this option impassible, we check for 8 numbers.
-There are more details on gitub (issues).
+node_data getNode, edge_data getEdge, addNode, connect, Collection, node_data removeNode, edge_data removeEdge, nodeSize, edgeSize, getMC

-# Function_GUI class:
+# Edge class:
-The class's purpose is to create the graph. we used in stdDraw function.
+This class is an implements represents the set of operations applicable on a directional edge(src,dest) in a (directional) weighted graph.

 List of functions:
-Add, addAll, clear, contains, containsAll, isEmpty, iterator, remove, removeAll, retainAll, size, toArray, initFromFile, saveToFile, drawFunctions.
+Edge, getSrc, getDest, getWeight, String getInfo, setInfo, getTag, setTag.

-# Monom class:
+# Graph_Algo class:
-In mathematics, a monomial is, roughly speaking, a polynomial which has only one term.
+This class is an implements represents the "regular" Graph Theory algorithms.

 List of functions:
-Monom, get_coefficient, get_power, derivative, f, isZero, add, multipy, toString, equals, set_coefficient, set_power, getNewZeroMonom, initFromString, copy.

-Conditions for proper monom:
-* The first letter could be a number or "x" or "-".
-* In case that "x" is not the first letter, Before "x", must be a number.
-* After "x", could nothing or "^".
-* After "^", must be a number.
-* The character "." could be only between numbers.
-* Brackets cannot be used.
-* "x" cannot appear as power.
-* To write only a number, cannot appear an number in the power.
-*  In case that the user writes "X", the program will change it to "x".
-*  The coefficient is a real number.
-*  The power  must be an Integer number.

-Examples of an incorrect Monom:
-       1. (3x)^2x
-       2. 2^3
-       3. 2x^3.5
-Examples of an correct Monom:
-       1. 3x^2
-       2. 8
-       3. 2.5x^3

-Function Name: Add- Add between monomies
-In case that the powers are equals, the function will work.
-Else, There is an error.
+init,cleanGraf, save, isConnected, shortestPathDist, shortestPath, TSP, copy

-# Polynom class:
+# Graph_GUI class:
-polynomial is an expression consisting of variables (also called indeterminates) and coefficients.
+The class's purpose is to create the graph. we used in Jframe class.

 List of functions:
-Polynom, f, add, substract, multiply, equals, isZero, root, copy, derivative, toString, area, Iterator, initFromString.
-Conditions for proper polynomial:
-* All the condition of the monom.
-* Between monomies, There can only be add and subtraction(no multiplication or division).

-Examples of an incorrect Polynom:
-    1. 3.x^2
-    2. (4x+3)
-    3. 3x*5x

-Examples of an correct Polynom:
-    1. 3.6x^2
-    2. 4x+3
-    3. 2x^3+5x

-Function Name: equals- Checking if two polynomials are equal In case that one of the polynoms is "null", An error appears.
+Window, initGUI, paint, actionPerformed.

+# Node class:
+This class is an implements represents the set of operations applicable on a node (vertex) in a (directional) weighted graph.

+List of functions:
+getKey, Point3D getLocation, setLocation, getWeight, setWeight, String getInfo, setInfo, getTag, setTag.